dart-lang/site-www/src/language/mixins.md

 <?code-excerpt replace="/ *\/\/\s+ignore_for_file:[^\n]+\n//g; /(^|\n) *\/\/\s+ignore:[^\n]+\n/$1/g; /(\n[^\n]+) *\/\/\s+ignore:[^\n]+\n/$1\n/g; / *\/\/\s+ignore:[^\n]+//g; /([A-Z]\w*)\d\b/$1/g"?>

-Mixins are a way of reusing a class's code in multiple class hierarchies.
+Mixins are a way of defining code that can be reused in multiple class hierarchies.
+They are intended to provide member implementations en masse.

-To _use_ a mixin, use the `with` keyword followed by one or more mixin names.
+To use a mixin, use the `with` keyword followed by one or more mixin names.
 The following example shows two classes that use mixins:

 <?code-excerpt "misc/lib/language_tour/classes/orchestra.dart (Musician and Maestro)" replace="/(with.*) \{/[!$1!] {/g"?>